Janette Toral

-Janette Toral is a Filipino practicing e-commerce, social media, and Internet marketing specialist.
-She is also a facilitator, blogger, lobbyist, business and social entrepreneur, educator, researcher, writer, ambassador, community leader, and business leader.
-She has been dubbed as the "mother of e-commerce law in the Philippines".
+Janette Toral is a Filipino e-commerce, social media, and Internet marketing specialist.
+She is also a facilitator, lobbyist, entrepreneur, researcher, writer, and ambassador.
+She has been dubbed "the mother of e-commerce law in the Philippines".

 Advocacy

-Toral is an active volunteer working on the Philippines E-Commerce Roadmap (2016 to 2020), actively presenting it in various local and international fora for various stakeholder consultation initiatives.
+Toral is an active volunteer working on the Philippines E-Commerce Roadmap (2016 to 2020), presenting it in various local and international forums for various stakeholder consultation initiatives.
 Toral was one of the plaintiffs in the 2014 landmark case Disini v.
 Secretary of Justice.

 Business interests

 Toral founded the Philippine Internet Commerce Society in 1997.
 She lobbied for the Y2K Law and E-Commerce Law which were eventually passed in the year 2000, making it easier for companies in the Philippines to do online businesses globally.

 Toral's personal website, DigitalFilipino.com, was founded in September 1999, to promote her e-commerce book and Philippine internet documentary.

 She started the DigitalFilipino Club in 2003, also to promote her second e-commerce book and Philippine internet documentary.

-In 2006, Toral created the DigitalFilipino.com Podcast, co produced with Pocholo Gonzales of Creative Voices Productions, which had 13 episodes.
+In 2006, Toral created the DigitalFilipino.com Podcast, co-produced with Pocholo Gonzales of Creative Voices Productions, which had 13 episodes.

-In 2007 she launched the DigitalFilipino Web Awards, which, with different categories, is given yearly to the best Filipino websites.
+In 2007, she launched the DigitalFilipino Web Awards, which, with different categories, is given yearly to the best Filipino websites.

-Since 2003 Toral has also been writing a weekly business column for Sun.Star Cebu.
+Since 2003, Toral has also been writing a weekly business column for Sun.Star Cebu.

-Since 2002 she has been campaigning for the application of capability maturity model integration (CMMI) in the Philippines, which would ensure higher-quality software development in the country and make the Philippines compete effectively in the international market.
-Toral's goal of making the country dependent on its own CMMI trainers and assessors has still to be realized.